dabadgarcia/qiimereporter/README.md

 OTHER OPTIONS:
 	--citation	Show citation
-	--color 	Multivariate analysis color from sample-metadata
-	-d/--database 	Path to database, must be .qza file (default SILVA132) -f/--forward	Truncates length of the forward read (default='0') -h/--help	Show this help
+	--color 	Color multivariate analysis from a categorical variable in sample-metadata -d/--database 	Path to prefered database, must be .qza file (default SILVA132) -f/--forward	Truncates length of the forward reads (default='0') -h/--help	Show this help
-	--no-diversity	Excludes the diversity indexes from the report --no-heatmap	Excludes the heatmap from the report --no-network	Excludes the network from the report --no-pcoa	Excludes the pcoa from the report --no-rarefactionExcludes the rarefaction curves from the report --multivariate	Includes other multivariate analysis in the report (NMDS, DCA, PCA, RCA) --report-only	If report files already present, generates the html document -r/--reverse	Truncates length of the reverse read (default='0') -t/--threads	Number of threads to use (default=$CPUS) <integer>
+	--no-diversity	Excludes the diversity index figures from the report --no-heatmap	Excludes the heatmap from the report --no-network	Excludes the network from the report --no-pcoa	Excludes the pcoa figures from the report --no-rarefactionExcludes the rarefaction curves from the report --multivariate	Includes other multivariate analysis in the report (NMDS, DCA, CCA, RCA) --report-only	To generate only html report document, must be executed in the report_files directory -r/--reverse	Truncates length of the reverse reads (default='0') -t/--threads	Number of threads to use (default=$CPUS) <integer>
-	--title		Path to a file containing the title of the project that will be used as title in the report Avoid using special characters.
-QiimeReporter will use a default title if this option is not passed -v/--version	Show version
+	--title		Path to a file containing the title of the report, avoid using special characters QiimeReporter will use a default title if this option is not passed -v/--version	Show version

 ```